 The new AQUARIUS detector cosmetic testing shows that it does not show the high fraction of bad pixels seen in the old DRS detector.
-Moreover, the AQUARIUS detector can be considered free from striping effects (see Fig. 13).
+Moreover, the AQUARIUS detector can be considered free from striping effects which were visible when observing bright sources with the old VISIR detector (see Fig. 13).
 For bright sources falling on the edge between two detector outputs there is, however, a memory effect which can lead to the appearance of bright stripes in horizontal direction (x-direction) in the two outputs affected.
 This "bleeding"-effect is currenty still under investigation, but it seems that it is not caused by a redistribution of flux.
 For accurate photometry, the flux in the feature should therefore not be added to the flux of the source, i.e. it has to be subtracted before doing e.g. aperture photometry.
 Also, it is recommended not to use the blind preset (template VISIR_img_acq_Preset) if looking for faint emission around a bright object, so that the object can be manually centred by the night astronomer into the middle of one of the detector outputs.
 Moreover, due to the new spectroscopic/imaging detectors readout structure (from the center outwards) it is now recommended that the scientific/standard stars targets are not placed in the very center of the detectors, but slightly offset by few arcseconds, either above or below the central division of the detectors.